dhoover103/etcd-helm/README.md

         image: "{{ .Values.image.image }}"
         imagePullPolicy: "{{ .Values.image.pullPolicy }}"

+A great way to find all the parts of your helm chart that will need to be updated is to recursively search your project's template folder for "image:"

+    $ grep -r 'image:' ./helm-charts/etcd/templates/*
+      ./helm-charts/etcd/templates/statefulset.yaml:        image: "{{ .Values.image.repository }}:{{ .Values.image.tag }}"

+Here we see that the image is split into two values - repository and tag.
+This won't work because we need to have a single variable to override.
+Replace this line with a new, single variable:

+    $ grep -r 'image:' ./helm-charts/etcd/templates/*
+      ./helm-charts/etcd/templates/statefulset.yaml:        image: "{{ .Values.image.image }}"

+Don't forget to add this new value to your Values.yaml file!

+## Override the image variable

 In the watches.yaml file, add a field for overrideValues.
 It should contain each image value, should be set to an environment variable

   overrideValues: